 What is Grain?

-Grain is a consumable resource required by your cards that are working on land.
-In addition to a Power Source, grain keeps your workers functional and able to contribute to resource production.
+Grain is a consumable resource required by your land workers.
+In addition to a Power Source, Grain keeps your workers functional and able to contribute to Resource Production.
 In future phases of Land, other types of food will become available.

 .01 Grain per base production points per hour.
 Base production excludes production boosts including land rarity, titles, and totems.

-- a max level Chaos Legion Common card produces 1,000 PP / hour, which means it must consume 10 Grain / hour.
+- a max-level Chaos Legion Common card produces 1,000 PP/hour, which means it must consume 10 Grain per hour.

 When Do I Need Grain?

-Grain is required during harvest.
-If you choose to forego the Build Instantly with Time Crystals option, you must also pay grain at the completion of building a worksite and if you choose to change your worksite.
+Grain is required during Harvest.
+If you choose to forego the Build Instantly with Time Crystals option, you must also pay grain after Building a Worksite and if you choose to Change your Worksite.

 How Can I Produce Grain?